Table of Contents

 Skin color should be checked as it is a good indicator of adequate circulation.
 Sweating is a sign of compromised circulation.
-Changes in skin color, sweating and low level of consciousness indicate decreased perfusion.
-Capillary refill time should be less than 2 seconds.
-Normal pulse rate in an adult is between 60 to 100 per minute.
-The patient might be in tachycardia if there is pain, bleeding, or dehydration.
+Changes in skin color, sweating, and low level of consciousness indicate decreased perfusion.
+The capillary refill time should be less than 2 seconds.
+The normal pulse rate in an adult is from 60–100/min.
+The patient might have tachycardia if there is pain, bleeding, or dehydration.
 Blood pressure should be checked at this stage to exclude hypotension.
 Electrocardiography monitoring is also indicated in the assessment of the circulation.

-Treatment of an impaired circulation includes stopping ongoing bleeding, elevation of the legs to improve cerebral blood perfusion, intravenous access and administration of isotonic saline.
+Treatment of an impaired circulation includes stopping ongoing bleeding, the elevation of the legs to improve cerebral blood perfusion, securing intravenous access, and administration of isotonic saline.

 Disability assessment and treatment